In This Article

 Turange agrees, noting that guests should never show up too underdressed.
 "Avoid distressed jeans, sneakers with logos, or track running sneakers and flip flops," she says.
 "Unless the invites are specific to those trends, keep it comfortable, but venue and event appropriate."

-A day after brunch is a brunch (or breakfast) held the morning after a wedding.
-Although these are typically done for destination weddings, they can be held for any type of nuptials.
+A post-wedding brunch (or breakfast) is a more casual gathering held the morning after a wedding.
+Although these are typically planned for destination weddings, they can be held for any type of nuptials.
 These brunches are a way to thank guests for coming and to say a final goodbye before the wedding weekend is over.

 Is it okay to wear something casual to a day after brunch?

-Is there anything you should not wear to a day after brunch?
+Is there anything you should not wear to a post-wedding brunch?

 Avoid wearing sweatpants, sweatshirts, pajamas, leggings, athleisure, distressed jeans, flip flops, or graphic tees—basically, anything that is super, super casual.
 Guests should also avoid wearing all white as this is still something the bride might wear.